Neatastic/neatastic.github.io/_posts/2017-06-06-deploy-your-jekyll-website.markdown

 ---
 layout: post
-title:  "Deploy your Jekyll website, the easy way!"
+title:  "How Jekyll can do the job"
 tags:
   - Jekyll
 sticky: false